quinn-dougherty/alignable-structures/docs/operations.md

 ### Hold an unconference

 On-the-fly sessions in the airbnb are welcome.
+I'll bring my house's whiteboard over there.

 ### Explore the city